YuelongGuo/floydhub.fast.ai/README.md

 #### scripts

 The fast.ai github repository (https://github.com/fastai/courses/tree/master/deeplearning1/nbs) includes files for all the phase I lessons.
-For the purpose of this example, and to keep it simple for starters, I copied only the bare minimul necessary files to the working directory.
+For the purpose of this example, and to keep it simple, I copied only the bare minimul necessary files to the working directory.
 This includes:
 * lesson1.ipynb
 * utils.py
 * vgg16.py
 * vgg16bn.py
-* some data to work with
+* some data to analyze

 #### data

-For simplicity, I only copied the dogscats sample dataset (dogscats/sample if you unzip the dogscats.zip at http://www.platform.ai/files/dogscats.zip).
-However, this is considered very bad practice, because you are creating a copy of the data every time you start a new cloud instance.
+I only copied the dogscats sample dataset (dogscats/sample if you unzip the dogscats.zip at http://www.platform.ai/files/dogscats.zip).
+However, this is considered very bad practice, because I am creating a copy of the data every time I start a new cloud instance.
 Floydhub has some instruction on how to manage data seperately, which I tried but haven't had it all figured out.
 I'll keep trying because for the full dataset this is necessary.

 #### dependencies